Salzburg: Geography

-Due to its proximity to the Austrian-German border, the greater Salzburg urban area has sometimes been regarded as, unofficially, including contiguous parts of Germany, including Freilassing (until 1923 known as Salzburghofen), Ainring and Piding.
+Due to its proximity to the Austrian-German border, the greater Salzburg urban area has sometimes (unofficially) been thought of as if it included contiguous parts of Germany: Freilassing (until 1923 known as Salzburghofen), Ainring, and Piding.
+Public transport planning and multiple public transport lines stretch across the border.

 Climate

-Salzburg is part of the temperate zone.
-The Köppen climate classification specifies the climate as a humid continental climate (Dfb).
-However, with the -3 C isotherm for the coldest month, Salzburg can be classified as having four-season oceanic climate with significant temperature differences between seasons.
+The Köppen climate classification specifies Salzburg's climate as a warm-summer humid continental climate (Dfb).
+However, with the -3 C isotherm for the coldest month, Salzburg can be classified as having a four-season oceanic climate (Cfb) with significant temperature differences between seasons.
 Due to the location at the northern rim of the Alps, the amount of precipitation is comparatively high, mainly in the summer months.
 The specific drizzle is called Schnürlregen in the local dialect.
 In winter and spring, pronounced foehn winds regularly occur.

-Population
+Demography

+History

 Salzburg's official population significantly increased in 1935 when the city absorbed adjacent municipalities.
 After World War II, numerous refugees found a new home in the city.
 New residential space was constructed for American soldiers of the postwar occupation and could be used for refugees when they left.
-Around 1950, Salzburg passed the mark of 100,000 citizens, and in 2016, it reached the mark of 150000 citizens.
+Around 1950, Salzburg passed the mark of 100,000 citizens, and in 2016, it reached the mark of 150,000 citizens.

+Migrant communities

 Salzburg is home to large German, Bosnian, Serbian, and Romanian communities.

-Largest groups of immigrants by 1 January 2021 :
+Largest groups of immigrants as of 1 January 2021:

 Architecture

 Romanesque and Gothic

 The Romanesque and Gothic churches, the monasteries and the early carcass houses dominated the medieval city for a long time.
 The Cathedral of Archbishop Conrad of Wittelsbach was the largest basilica north of the Alps.
-The choir of the Franciscan Church, construction was begun by Hans von Burghausen and completed by Stephan Krumenauer, is one of the most prestigious religious gothic constructions of southern Germany.
-At the end of the Gothic era Nonnberg Abbey, the Margaret Chapel in St Peter's Abbey, St George's Chapel, and the stately halls of the "Hoher Stock" in Hohensalzburg Fortress were constructed.
+The choir of the Franciscan Church, initiated Hans von Burghausen and completed by Stephan Krumenauer, is one of the most prestigious religious Gothic constructions of southern Germany.
+At the end of the Gothic era, Nonnberg Abbey, the Margaret Chapel in St Peter's Abbey, St George's Chapel, and the stately halls of the "Hoher Stock" in Hohensalzburg Fortress were constructed.